PierceNguyen/cse15l-lab-reports/index.md

 ## Part 2
 ```
-pninv@PHN-Evo MINGW64 ~/.ssh
+pninv@PHN-Evo MINGW64 /c/users/pninv/.ssh
-$ ls
+$ ls /c/users/pninv/.ssh/id_ed25519.pub
-id_ed25519  id_ed25519.pub  known_hosts

-pninv@PHN-Evo MINGW64 ~/.ssh
-$ pwd
-/c/Users/pninv/.ssh
+/c/users/pninv/.ssh/id_ed25519.pub
 ```
-Here we use ls to list the files in the .ssh subdirectory and can see that our private key ends with a .pub.
-Additionally by printing the working directory we can see that our keys absolute path is: /c/Users/pninv/.ssh/id_ed25519.pub.
+Here we use ls to see the absolute path of the public key and can see that our public key ends with a .pub.
+Additionally we can see that our keys absolute path is: /c/Users/pninv/.ssh/id_ed25519.pub.
 ```
 pninv@PHN-Evo MINGW64 /c/users/pninv/.ssh
 $ ssh phn014@ieng6.ucsd.edu